LPX55/IncentivizedDelegations/README.md

 The project represents a practical and viable approach to address the pressing issue of growing centralization in PoS and DPoS blockchains.
 Through incentivized re-delegation, we aim to uphold the original spirit of blockchain: decentralization.

+## Contracts Overview

+**Warning:** Unaudited contract not meant for production use nor written with security in mind.

+Full view of contract and documentation of contract [available here.](https://github.com/LPX55/IncentivizedDelegations/tree/main/contracts)

+### SimlpeStaking.sol Improvements

+Added Functions:

+- `redelegateTokensMultiple`: proof of concept to show capability of expanding provided example functions to accept arrays
+- `isUserApproved`: added mapping to keep track of users that have already approved the contract

+## To-Do

+- Add logic to check that the destination validator is indeed in a lower ranking
+- Add logic to allow users to re-delegate only a portion of existing delegations
+- Add logic for re-delegation distribution weights (currently divided evenly)
+- UI: Show existing ongoing re-delegations and time remaining
+- UI: Improve TX status reports
+- UI: Improve redelegation screen and visual cues